infinum/android_connectionbuddy/Readme.md

 ```

-* Unregister from connectivity change events in onStop() method of your activity:
+* Unregister from connectivity change events in the onStop() method of your activity:

 ```java